JachymT/a-level-cs-blog/Computer Systems/1.1/1.1.2/Notes.md

 Chip Multicore processers are further enhanced by on-chip shared cache and inter-core communication.
 More cores are faster at proccessing simultanious instructions.

 ### Parallel processing
 To make use of multiple cores parallel processing systems must be implemented.
 This splits programs up between CPUs to run them at once and faster.
+This is done by threading and loggically spliting programs between CPUs